 What’s to come?

-We’re not going to waste too much time on conjecture, but two things we’re certain will hit Instagram advertising in the near future is increased e-commerce capabilities and a focus on native product listings within Instagram, so let’s break it down:
+We’re not going to waste too much time on conjecture, but two things we’re certain will hit Instagram advertising in the near future is increased e-commerce capabilities and a focus on native product listings within Instagram, so let’s break the future Instagram into areas to watch below:

 Native Product Listings focus